-This document states users' requirements for the products of ESA's GHG-CCI project /Buchwitz et al., 2013/.
+This document states users' requirements for the products of ESA's GHG-CCI project (https://climate.esa.int/en/projects/ghgs/).
 The original version of the report was a deliverable of the GHG-CCI project, and is itself a deliverable of this project.

-The GHG-CCI project (http://cci.esa.int/ghg/) is one of several projects of ESA's Climate Change Initiative (CCI) /Hollmann et al., 2013/.
+The GHG-CCI project is one of several projects of ESA's Climate Change Initiative (CCI) /Hollmann et al., 2013/.
 It is led by the Institute of Environmental Physics (IUP), University of Bremen, Germany, (Science Leader: M. Buchwitz) supported by Project Manager M..Reuter and Deputy Project Manager O. Schneising.
-Following the initial Phase from 2010 to 2013 and the follow-on Phase 2 (2015-2018), the project now continues as GHG-CCI+, from 2019 to 2021.
+Following the initial Phase from 2010 to 2013 and the follow-on Phase 2 (2015-2018), the project now continues as GHG-CCI+, with a first phase that went from 2019 to 2021 and a second one now from 2022 to 2024.
 For the sake of simplicity, GHG-CCI is used to describe the project as a whole, and GHG-CCI+ is only used when describing elements specific to the current phase.

-The GHG-CCI project aims at delivering the Essential Climate Variable (ECV) for Greenhouse Gases (GHG) from satellite measurements in line with the "Systematic observation requirements for satellite-based products for climate" as defined by GCOS (Global Climate Observing System, /GCOS-154/): "Product A.8.1.
-Retrievals of CO2 and CH4 of sufficient quality to estimate regional sources and sinks".
-The present user requirements exclusively address this application and may not apply to other applications or finer spatial scales.
+The GHG-CCI project aims at delivering the Essential Climate Variable (ECV) for Greenhouse Gases (GHG) from satellite measurements in line with the "Systematic observation requirements for satellite-based products for climate" as defined by GCOS (Global Climate Observing System, /GCOS-245/): ECV products "CO2 column average dry air mixing ratio" and "CH4 column average dry air mixing ratio".
+We specifically address the estimation of regional sources and sinks which was the focus of the previous GCOS requirement formulation: /GCOS-154/ stated that the retrievals of CO2 and CH4 had to be of sufficient quality to estimate regional sources and sinks.
+The present user requirements may not apply to other applications or finer spatial scales.
+An example of requirement changes associated to a change of application is given here when only anthropogenic fluxes are specifically considered.

-Ideally, this objective requires satellite observations which are sensitive to near-surface concentration variations of CO_2 and CH_4 .
+Ideally, the estimation of surface fluxes requires satellite observations which are sensitive to near-surface concentration variations of CO2 and CH4.
 Sensitivity close to the surface is critical for accurate surface flux estimation.
-Currently six satellite instruments have (or have had) this asset:
+So far, seven satellite instruments had or have this capability for the regional scale flux applications:

-- SCIAMACHY on ENVISAT (operational from March 2002 to April 2012, measuring XCH_4 and XCO_2) - TANSO-FTS on board GOSAT (which has been operational since early 2009, observing XCH4 and XCO2) - its follow-on mission GOSAT-2 with instrument TANSO-FTS-2 (launched in October 2018, observing XCH4 and XCO2) - OCO-2 (which was launched in July 2014, observing XCO2), - TanSat (launched in December 2016, observing XCO2), - TROPOMI on Sentinel-5 Precursor (launched in 2017, observing XCH4), - OCO-3 (launched in May 2019, observing XCO2).
+- SCIAMACHY on ENVISAT (operational from March 2002 to April 2012, measuring XCH4 and XCO2) - TANSO-FTS on board GOSAT (which has been operational since early 2009, observing XCH4 and XCO2) - its follow-on mission GOSAT-2 with instrument TANSO-FTS-2 (launched in October 2018, observing XCH4 and XCO2) - OCO-2 (which was launched in July 2014, observing XCO2), - TanSat (launched in December 2016, observing XCO2), - TROPOMI on Sentinel-5 Precursor (launched in 2017, observing XCH4), - OCO-3 (launched in May 2019, International Space Station ISS, observing XCO2).